Deborah Lahey, President and Chief Executive Officer

-Deb is just as comfortable with a snake around her neck as she is with the responsibility of leading all operations and strategic initiatives to advance the Museum’s mission.
+Deb is just as comfortable with a snake around her neck and she is with the responsibility of leading all operations and strategic initiatives to advance the Museum’s mission.
 She does some of her best thinking on her commute to work, which she often covers by bicycle.

 She appreciates nothing more than championing the Museum’s effort to connect people to the wonder of nature and science that is so abundant in our urban area.
-Accessible, friendly and down to earth, she particularly enjoys interacting with guests, helping shape unique exhibitions and studying the Collections of the Chicago Academy of Sciences.
+Accessible, friendly, and down to earth, she particularly enjoys interacting with guests, helping shape unique exhibitions and studying the Collections of the Chicago Academy of Sciences.

-The daughter of a Chicago police officer, she is a life-long city resident.
+The daughter of a Chicago police officer, she is a life-long resident.
 She received a Bachelor of Fine Arts at The Chicago Academy of Fine Arts.

 Favorite Nature Quote: "Necessity is the mistress and guardian of nature," (Leonardo da Vinci).

 Best childhood memory of nature: Gardening with her father.

 The new senior director of public engagement for the Peggy Notebaert Nature Museum is a familiar face.

 For five years Jill led the Nature Museum’s volunteer and intern programs, and she returns to Chicago’s urban gateway to nature and science to engage our community in new and different ways.
 Jill will oversee programs and events for museum-goers of all ages and connect community members to meaningful service and environmental leadership opportunities, both at the museum and in their own neighborhoods.